AlexRmlt/ethicbot-rasa/data/nlu.md

 - She could also look after [Michelle](PERSON) [first](ORDINAL) and try to save her life.
 - He could [tell his friend](deed) that his wife is betraying him
 - [Mark](PERSON:mark)[Mark](ORG:mark) could also decide to hide the information from his friend and stick to the company rules.
+- They could just not use the dynamite

 ## intent:positive
 - That would be positive for him